Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Contacts

-Every PC knows one person they trust and who will help them with favors such as research, translation or transport.
+Every PC knows one person they trust and who helps them with favors such as research, translation or transport.
 Give them a name, two languages and an occupation.

 #### Bonds

-Roll on the Bonds Table to determine the four most significant things that tie your PC to this world and mark one as their **Key Connection**.
+Roll on the Bonds Table to determine the four most significant things that tie your PC to this world.
 Use the results as a starting point and come up with something short and *specific*.

 #### Motivation